-Ilinca Bernea was born on the 21st of July 1974 and she is initiated in multiple art fields: she is a Romanian novelist, a poet, a stage director and visual artist.
+Ilinca Bernea is a Romanian novelist, a poet and a stage director.
 She has a PhD in philosophy.
 She loves classical and rock music, all kinds of cats, expressionist art and existential thinkers.
 I had an interview with Ilinca about her most recent novel, The Black Box and more.

 Ingrid Berezovschi: What’s the first thing you wrote?